-• Describe procedures for referring students to school-based mental health interventions and community-based mental health providers for treatment.
+Describe procedures for referring students to school-based mental health interventions and community-based mental health providers for treatment.

-Students will be referred via the Multi Tiered System of Supports team, the Threat Assessment Team, or the Mobile Crisis Response Team.
+Students will be referred via MTSS, the Threat Assessment Team, or the Mobile Crisis Response Team.
 The school social worker will gather the information and paperwork necessary to secure or refer school-based and/or community-based treatment from parents or legal guardians.

-• Describe other outcome data that will be used to evaluate effectiveness of services (e.g., Early Warning System indicators, Youth Risk Behavior Survey data, school climate/student engagement data).
+Describe other outcome data that will be used to evaluate effectiveness of services (e.g., Early Warning System indicators, Youth Risk Behavior Survey data, school climate/student engagement data).

 Outcome data that will be used to evaluate effectiveness of services.
-Data will include but not be limited to: number of students identified through the Early Warning System indicators, number of students that are referred to MTSS for mental health services, number of students who received screenings or assessments, number of students that are considered "WATCH" in the MTSS process, number of students receiving services from District employees or outside agencies, and behavioral data (i.e. professional observation during sessions, referrals, anecdotal reports). • Describe how services will be delivered within a multi-tiered system of supports (universal/prevention, targeted, and intensive).
+Data will include but not be limited to: number of students identified through the Early Warning System indicators, number of students that are referred to MTSS for mental health services, number of students who received screenings or assessments, number of students that are considered "WATCH" in the MTSS process, number of students receiving services from District employees or outside agencies, and behavioral data (i.e. professional observation during sessions, referrals, anecdotal reports).

+Describe how services will be delivered within a multi-tiered system of supports (universal/prevention, targeted, and intensive).

-Elementary school students will receive classroom lessons to introduce and support competencies regarding American School Counselor Association Mindsets and Behaviors for Student Success Standards which will help students manage emotions and apply interpersonal skills.
-In addition, CASEL Social Emotional Competencies will be integrated and practiced in elementary classroom English Language Arts instruction through Being a Reader, Being a Writer, and/or Making Meaning.
-Middle school students will receive lessons to support substance abuse prevention and safe and healthy relationships.
-High school HOPE classes will be enhanced by providing supplemental mental health awareness instruction provided by licensed mental health counselors (including typical mental health issues, self-interventions, where to get extra help).
-Also at the high school level, school-wide prevention programs addressing topics including substance abuse, suicide, bullying and dating violence will be implemented.
+Elementary school students will receive classroom lessons to introduce and support competencies regarding American School Counselor Association Mindsets and Behaviors for Student Success Standards, which will help students manage emotions and apply interpersonal skills.
+In addition, CASEL Social Emotional Competencies will be integrated and practiced in elementary classroom English Language Arts and Social Studies instruction.
+Middle school students will receive classroom lessons and school wide programs to support metal wellness, substance abuse prevention and safe and healthy relationships.
+High school HOPE classes will be enhanced by providing supplemental mental health awareness instruction.
+Also, at the high school level, school-wide prevention programs and instruction addressing mental and emotional health topics including mental wellness, substance abuse, suicide, bullying and dating violence, and human trafficking will continue.
 The District Crisis Response Team will provide training and support to develop school-based crisis response teams for supporting students and staff in the event of disaster or loss.
 FortifyFL training will be provided as mandated by the State of Florida.

-We will also begin piloting Sources of Strength at three of our schools.
+We will also continue piloting Sources of Strength at our seven high schools.
 Sources of Strength is a best practice youth suicide prevention project designed to harness the power of peer social networks to change unhealthy norms and culture, ultimately preventing suicide, bullying, and substance abuse.
 The mission of Sources of Strength is to prevent suicide by increasing help seeking behaviors and promoting connections between peers and caring adults.
 Sources of Strength moves beyond a singular focus on risk factors by utilizing an upstream approach for youth suicide prevention.
 This upstream model strengthens multiple sources of support (protective factors) around young individuals so that when times get hard they have strengths to rely on.
 This is an evidence-based program, which won the National Public Health Practice Award in 2005.